bordenmike518/cnc_machine/README.md

 - Bootloader Device     :: USBasp for CNC Hat, USBtiny for CNC Shield

 [[ :: TODO :: ]]
-1. Setup speed settings to smooth movements.
-2. Upload to Raspberry Pi 3 and Test
+1. Upload to Raspberry Pi 3 and Test
+2. Debug.
+Test.
+Debug.
+3. Move to phase two!~!